 These pigs in blankets are delicious.
 Absolutely.

-They are juicy, a bit crunchy, and the butter and sesame seeds just add a whole other dimension.
+They are juicy, and a bit crunchy, and the butter and sesame seeds add a whole other dimension.

-I love to eat mine with homemade ketchup, but there’s really no limit to what you can serve with these.
-Anything that goes with a hotdog, goes with these delicious pigs in blankets.
+I love to eat mine with homemade ketchup, but there’s no limit to what you can serve with these.
+Anything with a hotdog goes with these delicious pigs in blankets.

 Make them.
 Everybody will love you for it.